Top Puerto Rican Festivals: Celebrating Culture, Music, and Cuisine

 Pernil: The Star of Roasted Pork

-Pernil is the of Puerto Rican roasted pork.
+Pernil is the king of Puerto Rican roasted pork.
 Its mouthwatering aroma and flavor make it a holiday and festival favorite (ETIC Hotels).
 The magic is in the marinade—garlic, oregano, and a splash of citrus juice.
 Once roasted, the meat is tender, and the skin is crispy.
 It’s a dish you can’t resist.

 DishMain IngredientOccasion